 The best way for adult smokers to reduce their risks associated with smoking is to quit tobacco and nicotine altogether.
-However, evidence has shown that many smokers don’t quit
+However, evidence has shown that many smokers don’t quit.

-For these adult smokers who would otherwise continue to smoke cigarettes, switching to a scientifically substantiated smoke-free alternative could reduce their risk of smoking-related harm, such as lung cancer, chronic obstructive pulmonary disease (COPD), and cardiovascular diseases, compared to continued smoking.
+For these adult smokers who would otherwise continue to smoke cigarettes, switching to a scientifically substantiated smoke-free alternative could reduce their risk of smoking-related harm, such as lung cancer, chronic obstructive pulmonary disease (COPD), and cardiovascular diseases, compared with continued smoking.
 These products could, indeed, complement existing tobacco control efforts and be part of an overall harm reduction strategy to benefit public health.

-In recent years, an increasing number of smokers have switched from cigarettes to smoke-free alternatives such as e-cigarettes, heated tobacco, or oral tobacco products to reduce the risk of harm to their health compared to continued smoking.
+In recent years, an increasing number of smokers have switched from cigarettes to smoke-free alternatives such as e-cigarettes, heated tobacco products, or oral tobacco products to reduce the risk of harm to their health compared with continued smoking.
 Many have stopped smoking cigarettes to completely switch to one of these smoke-free products, while some are using those smoke-free products in combination with other TNPs, including cigarettes.
 Measuring the extent to which those smoke-free products are used exclusively or together with one or more other products is an important factor to determine the impact that those smoke-free products may have on the individual and on the population as a whole.

 Considering the increasing availability of smoke-free products in the past 10 years, it is of key importance to monitor and assess the use patterns of those products over time to evaluate changes in risk to the population.
 To do that, it is necessary to set standards for how to categorize product use patterns.
 For example, does smoking a cigarette once per month make the person a smoker?
 If so, in this scenario shouldn’t the definition be the same for smoke-free products in order to properly compare them?